MicrosoftDocs/win32/desktop-src/windowsribbon/windowsribbon-intentcl.md

 </tr>
 <tr class="even">
 <td>/res:&lt;resourceFile&gt;</td>
-<td>Generate a resource file called \<resourceFile> that links all image and string resources, the binary markup file, and the header file to the host application at build time.
+<td>Generate a resource file called &lt;resourceFile&gt; that links all image and string resources, the binary markup file, and the header file to the host application at build time.
 If omitted, a resource file is not generated.</td>
 </tr>
 <tr class="odd">
 <td>/name:<ribbonName></td>